fgombault/noita_mixology/README.md

 # Compatibility

 This mod overrides data/scripts/items/potion.lua, will be incompatible with other mods relying on the same file

+Reactions from other mods should normally be supported (if not, please report)

+- Alchemical reactions expansion
+- Apotheosis
+- Chemical Curiosities
+- Digestive Alchemy
+- Graham's Things

 # Thanks